Born: 1891, Ipswich.

 James William Webster, 10, born Ipswich.

-William is also remembered on ST. BARTHOLOMEW’S CHURCH WAR MEMORIAL, Ipswich.
+William is also remembered on the war memorial at ST. BARTHOLOMEW’S CHURCH, Ipswich.

 9th August 1917 The 7th Battalion the Suffolk Regiment